McGillAerospaceDesignSociety/AEROdocs/docs/radioSystems/dragon_link.rst

 - Select **Radio Modem** for Bluetooth or USB depending on preferred connection method to Mission Planner.

 ..
 Warning::
-   Once the USB function is set to Radio Modem, the transmitter will not connect to the GUI configurator until the GUI config USB function is re-enabled again using the Menu button on the transmitter
+   Once the USB function is set to Radio Modem, the transmitter will not connect to the GUI configurator until the GUI config USB function is re-enabled again by selecting one of the `Extra Options via Menu Button`_

 - Save settings and re-bind transmitter to receiver